fmay/ziggyusaurus/docs/user-guide/block-types/utility/REST-Call.md

 - `{offset}` - pagination value
 - `{edge.edgeKey}` - a value taken from the 0th element object of the input edge
 - `{secrets.secret_name}` - a secret name from the [Secrets Manager](user-guide/Secrets.md)

+## Retries
+You can specify the timeout period and number of retries.
+You can also specify an exponential backoff for the retries.

 ## Batch End Block